 1/4 cup spiced rum

-Combine the bananas, eggs, sugar, coconut oil, yogurt, and rum and vanilla extracts in a bowl.
+Combine the bananas, eggs, sugar, coconut oil, yogurt, and rum and vanilla extracts in a medium bowl and stir.

-In another, larger bowl, whisk together the flour, baking powder and salt.
+Whisk together the flour, baking powder and salt in a large bowl.

 Melt the butter in a saucepan over medium heat.
 Add the brown sugar and 1/2 cup water and stir.
 Cook until the sugar dissolves, and then continue cooking another 3 to 5 minutes over low heat until the mixture bubbles around the edges.
-Turn off the heat and carefully (in case it flames) stir in the rum and the orange zest.
+Turn off the heat and carefully (to prevent flaming) stir in the rum and the orange zest.

 Slowly pour half of the glaze over the banana bread, allowing it to seep into all the surfaces.
 Wait until the glaze has been absorbed, about 30 minutes, and then turn the loaf out of the pan.

-Slice and serve with vanilla ice cream, if using, and the remaining glaze.
+Slice and serve with vanilla ice cream, and the remaining glaze.